SelecTree: Tree Detail

 Longevity 50 to 150 years.

-Leaves Palmately Compound, Gray Green or Light Green, No Change, Deciduous.
+Leaves Palmately Compound, Bluish Green or Silver or Gray Green, No Change, Deciduous.

 Flowers Showy.
 Fragrant White.
 Flowers in Spring.
 Has perfect flowers (male and female parts in each flower).

 Prolific, Brown Capsule, Large (1.50 - 3.00 inches), fruiting in Summer.